 Marquette & Effigy Mounds National Monument

-Immediately across, and effectively underneath, the long bridges over the Mississippi from Prairie du Chien, Marquette is a homey workaday community that verges on quaint.
-The main reason to visit is three miles north of Marquette, right along the riverbank: the Effigy Mounds National Monument (563/873-3491, ext.
-123, daily, free), which preserves 2,500 acres of natural riverside ecosystems plus more than 200 distinct burial mounds, many shaped like birds and animals, for example, the Great Bear Mound.
+Immediately across, and effectively underneath, the long bridges over the Mississippi from Prairie du Chien, Marquette (pop.
+454) is a homey workaday community that verges on quaint.
+The main reason to visit is 3 mi (4.8 km) north of Marquette, right along the riverbank: the Effigy Mounds National Monument (563/873-3491, ext.
+123, daily, free), which preserves 2,500 ac (1,012 ha) of natural riverside ecosystems plus more than 200 distinct burial mounds, many shaped like birds and animals, for example, the Great Bear Mound.
 The unusual mounds are traces of the people who lived along the Mississippi from around 500 BC to the time of first European contact.
-The visitors center has exhibits on the archaeology of the mounds, and a dozen miles of hiking trails reach from the river to restored vestiges of the native tallgrass prairie.
+The visitors center has exhibits on the archaeology of the mounds, and 12 mi (19.3 km) of hiking trails reach from the river to restored vestiges of the native tallgrass prairie.

 Just south of Marquette, near the foot of the “original” Pike’s Peak—Zebulon Pike came up the Mississippi before he went out west to Colorado—McGregor (pop.
-871) is a river town whose enticing old saloons and storefronts are a fine reason to stop and stretch your legs, watching the boat and barge traffic or simply wandering along the water.
+842) is a river town which has enticing old saloons and storefronts that are a fine reason to stop and stretch your legs, watch the boat and barge traffic, or simply wander along the water.
 A number of browsable antiques-and-collectibles shops line the GRR through the four-block main business district.

 Atop the bluffs, tidy frame farmhouses dot the landscape, with white barns, silos, and farmland aroma accompanying US-18 and US-52 as they loop inland south toward Guttenberg (pop.
-1,919), another postcard-pretty old river town whose downtown lines the Mississippi.
+1,811), another postcard-pretty old river town which has a downtown that lines the Mississippi.
 In fact, it’s one of the few Mississippi riverfronts where the river itself is not hidden away behind levees.
-A long green riverside park, just a quick two blocks east of the main highway, makes the downtown area a particularly pleasant place to stroll.
+A long, green riverside park, just a quick two blocks east of the main highway, makes the downtown area a particularly pleasant place to stroll.